Ask a Ninja

 Ask A Ninja is a series of comedy videos about the image of ninja in popular culture available in podcast and vodcast form, as well as in mov and WMV file formats.
-The episodes were released between 2005 and 2011.
+The original episodes were released between 2005 and 2011.
+On 7th April 2025 the series was rebooting and is currently ongoing.

 In December 2007, television industry trade magazine TelevisionWeek (www.tvweek.com) reported that Ask a Ninja creators Kent Nichols and Douglas Sarine made about $100,000 a month in ad revenue and income from merchandising and licensing from the show.
 In January 2007 Forbes listed The Ninja as one of the top "Fictional Celebrities" on the web.

 Overview

-The series, created by Los Angeles improvisational comedians Kent Nichols and Douglas Sarine, features a ninja who answers e-mails from "viewers" (a similar format to Ask Zorbak and Strong Bad Email, which was an influence on Ask A Ninja's creators according to Kent Nichols).
+The series, created by Los Angeles improvisational comedians Kent Nichols and Douglas Sarine, features a ninja who answers e-mails from "viewers" (a similar format to Ask Zorak and Strong Bad Email, which was an influence on Ask A Ninja's creators according to Kent Nichols).
 According to an interview, Ask A Ninja was originally supposed to be an animated show about two Ninjas living in Orange County.